paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-121-stored-wire-and-electronic-communications-and-transactional-records-access.md

 ### Statutory Notes

 #### Amendment of Paragraph (3)
 Pub.
 L. 114–328, Dec.
 23, 2016, div.
 E, title LVII, § 5228(b)(2), title LXIII, § 5542, Dec.
 23, 2016, 130 Stat.
-2913, 2967, made amendments to this section effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
+2913, 2967, provided that, effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
 23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
-23, 2016, and with provisions relating to applicability to various situations.
-After such effective date, paragraph (3) is amended—
+23, 2016, and with provisions relating to applicability to various situations, paragraph (3) of this section is amended—

 (1) in subparagraph (A), by striking “or” at the end;